Skip to content

 Request

-page (integer): The page number of the results to retrieve, useful for pagination.
+• page (integer): The page number of the results to retrieve, useful for pagination.
+The offset is computed as (page - 1) * limit.

-sorDirection (string): The direction of sorting for the transaction list.
-Acceptable values are "asc" for ascending and "desc" for descending order.
+• sortDirection (string): The direction of sorting for the transaction list.
+Acceptable values are "asc" (ascending) and "desc" (descending).
+Defaults to "desc" when omitted.

 Upon a successful request, the API will return a JSON response with the following structure:

-code (integer): Indicates the status of the response.
-A value of
+• code (integer): The HTTP status code of the response.
+A value of 200 indicates success.

-transactionId (integer): The unique identifier of the transaction.
+• savingsTxnId (integer): The unique identifier of the savings transaction.

-transactionType (string): The type of transaction (e.g., deposit, withdrawal).
+• transactionType (string): The type of transaction (debit or credit).

 Example Response: